This tutorial is the last post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 Type map area.

-If necessary, double-click the Text element in the Contents pane to open the Format Text pane.
+If necessary, double-click the Text element in the Contents pane to open the Element pane.
 Here you can adjust the Text Symbol properties to match the rest of the map.

 If you now drag either of the maps around, you’ll find that the map area text stays in place on the page, while all the other text moves with the map.